-- For 'Year', select '2024/25'. - Please provide your name, job title, School and the amount of time that you are employed to work at GSA, expressed in terms of full-time equivalent (e.g. 0.6 FTE = 3 days perweek). - Please indicate if you have a mentor.
-(Then click 'Next'.) - If you selected the "Other" option for a mentor, please provide further details on the next screen. - 'Current allocation of research time' corresponds to the outcome of your last ARP. - Please note: If you did not submit an ARP for 2023/24, select 'No Time' RADAR won't allow you to leave this field 'Unspecified'. - If you select 'No Time', please use Section 3 to explain if this is your first ARP, or if research time is being carried forward, e.g. due to maternity leave/a period of absence.
+- For 'Year', select '2025/26'. - Please provide your name, job title, School and the amount of time that you are employed to work at GSA, expressed in terms of full-time equivalent (e.g. 0.6 FTE = 3 days perweek). - Please indicate if you have a mentor.
+(Then click 'Next'.) - If you selected the "Other" option for a mentor, please provide further details on the next screen. - 'Current allocation of research time' corresponds to the outcome of your last ARP.
+(Note: If you did not submit an ARP for 2019/20, 2020/21, 2021/22, 2022/23, 2023/24 or 2024/25, then select 'No Time', and explain your ARP track record in Section 3; if this is your first ARP, the system won't allow you to leave this as 'unspecified'.) - 'Research time requested' is the research status you seek for 2025-26 (normative or emergent).

-- 'Research time requested' is the research status you seek for 2024-25 (normative or emergent). - Those (such as Fellows) in academic roles that already involve research, knowledge exchange or impact as main duties should request 'normative' time, denoting the norm for their type of contract.
+Those (such as Fellows) in academic roles that already involve research, knowledge exchange or impact as main duties should request 'normative' time, denoting the norm for their type of contract.
 The ARP will not result in even more time for research if that is already your main job; but the outcome could clarify the time available for a researcher to work independently on their own research projects, rather than carrying out another researcher's programme.